Truist Bank Review 2023

 Truist Bank Features

-• Online Banking: Truist has a high-performing online banking platform, which you’d expect from a bank that’s so new to the scene.
-With online banking, you can monitor all your accounts, take care of bill pay, and send money with Zelle.
+• Online Banking: Truist has a high-performing online banking platform, which you’d expect from a bank that’s so new.
+With online banking, you can monitor all your accounts, pay bills, and send money with Zelle.

 • Mobile App: Handle your personal finances from your smartphone with the Truist mobile app.
-The app is extremely well-liked by current Truist customers, and currently has a 4.5-star (out of 5) rating in the Google Play Store, and 4.6 stars (out of 5) in the App Store.
+The app is extremely well-liked by current Truist customers and currently has a 4.4-star (out of 5) rating in the Google Play Store, and 4.7 stars (out of 5) in the App Store.

-• Bank Branches: Truist has nearly 3,000 brick-and-mortar branches, with locations in each of its served states mentioned above.
-Its headquarters is located in Charlotte, NC, so as you can imagine, its great consolidation of branches is in that area.
+• Bank Branches: Truist has nearly 2,000 brick-and-mortar branches, with locations in each of its served states mentioned above.

 • 3,000+ ATMs: In addition to its branches, Truist offers more than 3,000 branded ATMs.
-These locations allow customers to withdraw cash fee-free, and they’re scattered throughout its service areas.
+These locations allow customers to withdraw cash fee-free.

 Pricing and Fees